ThatLuckyBear/Lucky_GGST/baiken-cheatsheet.md

 <li>cancel the second hit into an upwards purple roman cancel (99prc)
 <li>cancel the prc into your preffered button
 <br>
-How to execute from IAD:
+How to execute roman cancels more precisely:
+- hold whatever direction you need (if not forwards)

-- plink DASH + HS into P+K to get directional airdash always!
+- plink DASH + HS into P+K to give the dash enough frames to register before the roman cancel enters the chat
   <br>
     <code>○○●  THEN ●○●</code>
   <br>